 When Nancy Pearl talks books, buyers listen.
 On NPR’s Morning Edition yesterday, she presented four of her “Under the Radar” picks (the full list of seven, along with a link to the audio, are on the NPR site).
 Two of the titles received dramatic bumps on Amazon’s sales rankings.

 America Aflame: How the Civil War Created a Nation, David Goldfield, (Macmillan/Bloomsbury).
 Rose to #189 from #102,066)

 This one is not “below the radar” among YA readers.
-It’s on both the Publishers Weekly and the Amazon Best Books lists.
-However, as Nancy says, adults will also enjoy this “story of deep friendship, incredible bravery and the difficult choices that life sometimes forces on us.”
+It’s on both the Publishers Weekly and Amazon’s Best Books lists.
+However, it may be lesser known to adults, who, as Nancy says, will also enjoy this “story of deep friendship, incredible bravery and the difficult choices that life sometimes forces on us.”